-Menemen is a delicious Turkish dish that's perfect for brunch of any meal.
+Menemen is a delicious Turkish egg dish that's perfect for brunch of any meal.
 It's kind of like the lesser known shakshuka, but definitely one to get to know it in it's own right.
-Being easy definitely helps!
+Easy, comforting and with great flavors.

 This post may contain affiliate links, where we earn from qualifying purchases.
 See more details in the policy page.